Terrell Davis: Later career

 After the 1998 season, Davis was plagued with injuries and saw action infrequently.
 In 1999, Davis tore the anterior cruciate ligament and medial collateral ligament of his right knee while trying to make a tackle on an interception thrown against the New York Jets, during the fourth game of the season.
 This injury kept him out for the remainder of the year.

 In the 2000 season, Davis was sidelined for all but five games because of a stress reaction injury in his lower leg.
 In 2001, he only played in eight games because of arthroscopic surgery on both knees.

 Davis retired during the preseason of 2002.
 He walked through the tunnel in uniform for the final time during a preseason Denver–San Francisco 49ers matchup held at Invesco Field at Mile High.
 To a standing ovation, he gave a mile-high salute to the fans and was hugged by his teammates.
 After walking to midfield as the lone Broncos player at the coin toss, Davis retreated to the sideline.
 He spent the second half in street clothes.
 The following week, upon his request, he was placed on injured reserve, ending his season and effectively ending his career.

 Through his first four seasons, Davis rushed for 6,413 yards (4.8 yards per carry) and 56 touchdowns.
-Among the 24 modern-era Hall of Fame halfbacks and fullbacks, only Earl Campbell (6,457, 4.6 yards per carry) and Eric Dickerson (6,968, 4.8 yards per carry) had more rushing yards during their first four seasons; no member of the Hall of Fame matched Davis' first-four-season 56 rushing touchdowns.
+Among the 24 modern-era Hall of Fame halfbacks and fullbacks, only Earl Campbell (6,457, 4.6 yards per carry) and Eric Dickerson (6,968, 4.8 yards per carry) had more rushing yards during their first four seasons; no member of the Hall of Fame matched Davis's first-four-season 56 rushing touchdowns.
 Davis was selected for ESPN's All-Time 40-Man Super Bowl roster as a running back for his performances in Super Bowls XXXII and XXXIII.

 Overall, Davis finished his seven NFL seasons with 7,607 rushing yards, 169 receptions for 1,280 yards, and 65 touchdowns (60 rushing and 5 receiving).
 He, John Elway, and Peyton Manning are the only three Broncos to be named league MVP.
 Davis is one of only six players ever to rush for more than 1,000 yards in the postseason (1,140), and out of the six he is the only one to do so in a career that lasted less than 12 seasons.
 Davis finished his career with 12 playoff rushing touchdowns, good for fourth all-time tied with Marshawn Lynch and John Riggins.